Getting Licensed in the United States

 - Determine the state(s) where you wish to obtain a license and contact the state board(s) of dentistry to obtain specific licensure requirements and a sample application.
 Click here for requirements by state.

 - Apply to an accredited dental education program with advanced standing to earn a DDS or DMD degree.
 The application and list of available programs can be found on ADEA’s CAAPID site.
-Please note: some dental schools do not use CAPPID to administer their application process.
+Please note: some dental schools do not use CAAPID to administer their application process.
 You should contact those schools directly for requirements.
-Please reference the list of 66 U.S. dental schools for contact information.
+Reference this list of the 38 U.S. dental schools that offer an AS/IDP program for contact information.